neurogears/niddk-2018/_worksheets/03-state-machines.md

 * Insert a `DigitalOutput` sink and connect it to Arduino pin 13.
 * Run the workflow a couple of times and verify that the sequence of events is progressing correctly.

 **Note:** Opening a new connection to the Arduino can take several seconds due to the way the Firmata protocol is implemented.
 This may introduce a slight delay in starting the task.
-This delay is only present at the start of the workflow and will not affect the behavior of the state-machine.
+This delay is only present at the start of the workflow and will not affect the behavior of the state machine.
 {: .notice--info}

 * In the main top-level workflow, insert a `Delay` operator and set its `DueTime` property to a couple of seconds.